ay0788/LLMnewrin/README.md

 ##Impact

--By detecting fraud at the network level, this solution:
+By detecting fraud at the network level, this solution:

 -Reduces financial losses

 -Improves operational efficiency

 -Strengthens regulatory compliance

-Builds trust in digital financial systems
+-Builds trust in digital financial systems

 Ultimately, it supports financial inclusion and contributes to a safer and more resilient fintech ecosystem across Africa.